-These extras may add a little bit of convenience, but they're probably not worth paying significantly more to get.
-For an example of what they can do, with one of these features, you can set a calendar reminder to change your filter based on your device's maintenance schedule.
+These extras may add a little bit of convenience to an air purifier, but they're probably not worth paying significantly more to get.
+For an example of what these features can do, you can set a calendar reminder to change your air filter based on your air purifier's maintenance schedule.

 Our top air purifier pick, the Coway AP-1512HH Mighty, includes several of these nice-to-have features and is reasonably priced.
 But in general, we'd recommend prioritizing other factors if your budget is a concern.

 There is no single air purifier that's right for everyone.
-When you're shopping for a purifier, always look first at a device's CADR ratings and filter types to get an idea of how effective the purifier will be for your specific needs.
+When you're shopping for an air purifier, always look first at the CADR ratings and filter types to get an idea of how effective the air purifier will be for your specific needs.

-Once you've identified a purifier that offers the best filtration for common pollutants in your home and that is the right size for your space, evaluate secondary features like noise levels and portability.
-Also make sure energy and ongoing maintenance costs are within your budget.
+Once you've identified an air purifier that offers the best filtration for common pollutants in your home and that is the right size for your space, evaluate secondary features like noise levels and portability.
+Also make sure that the air purifier's energy costs and ongoing maintenance costs are within your budget.